babylonchain/finality-provider/docs/finality-provider.md

 Below are some important parameters of the `fpd.conf` file.

 **Note**:
-The finality provider daemon requires the existence of a keyring that contains an account with Babylon token funds to pay for transactions.
-The configuration below requires to point to the path where this keyring is stored and specify the account name under the `KeyDirectory` and `Key` config values respectively.
+The configuration below requires to point to the path where this keyring is stored `KeyDirectory`.
+This `Key` field stores the key name used for interacting with the consumer chain and will be specified along with the `KeyringBackend` field in the next [step](#3-add-key-for-the-consumer-chain).
+So we can ignore the setting of the two fields in this step.

 ```bash
 # Address of the EOTS Daemon